charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 {% highlight python %} pcs = bin(bitfield[0]) # pcs == '0b11111111'
 > pcs[2:]
 '11111111'{% endhighlight %}
 The last line is what should be interpreted as the bitfield.
-In our case, the first byte indicates that the per has the first eight pieces (pieces 0 through 7).
+In our case, the first byte indicates that the peer has the first eight pieces (pieces 0 through 7).

 My suggestion: